indyplanets/appcenter-documentation/user-guide/editing-app.md

-Only the user who created the app, Admins, or a user who is an added Manager for the app can edit the app.

 1. In the upper-left corner, click the menu button and then click **Overview** or **Manage Apps**.

   A More Options button appears next to the apps that you can edit.